Updated: 18-12-2025 at 3:30 PM

 1k

 The Government of India has put forward several schemes to empower the working women of our nation and help balance their professional and personal responsibilities.
-One of the most notable schemes that comes under this is the Scheme for Working Hostel Women.
+One of the most notable schemes that comes under this is the Working Women Hostel Scheme.

 The key objective of these schemes is to provide housing for working women all over India.
 Apart from that, it also has other objectives, such as: